BilalBilal197/Flex-JS-Animation/README.md

 ```

 ### Implementation
+* Monday - Transition and tranformation effects are implemented on the Unmasked and Shape Shifters
-* Tuesday - Skeleton of character movement is completed
+* Tuesday - Three-dimensional rotation effects applied on Whacky Box
-* Wednesday - Characters are able to eliminate one another and second player is added
+* Wednesday - Motion effects on Hurry Scurry are completed
-* Thursday - and the system for winning a match is fully implemented
+* Thursday - DOM manipulation and current time functionality on Tick Tock finished
-* Friday -  Stage design complete and round and match system finalized
+* Friday -  Styled the pages and the parts of the project

 ### Bonus Goals
-* Scrolling backstory loop while game is waiting for match to start
-* More stages
-* Choice of character color
-* Shields can be thrown and regenerate appropriately
-* AI added
+* Add the sixth animation showcasing weather effects including sunshine and rain
+* Add a seventh animation demonstrating Spinning animations